brookeleavehome/brookeleavehome/README.md

 ## What data sources is the film based on?

-The film adapts it's content and structure based on [data](./data) from the following sources]:
+The film adapts it's content and structure based on [data](./data) from the following sources:

 - Number of care leavers in England by local authority (source: Children's Society)
 - Setting up home grant allowance by local authority (source: Children and Young People Now)